• Skip to main content

 3. Update Network Adapter Driver

-The problem could be due to the Network Adapter Driver software becoming outdated or corrupted.
+The problem could be due to the network adapter driver software becoming outdated or corrupted.

 Update WiFi Adapter Driver Software In Windows 10

-4. Flush DNS and Renew IP
+4. Flush DNS, Renew IP & Reset Winsock

-Open Command Prompt Admin
+Open Command Prompt As Admin

 Flush DNS Using Command Prompt